Virtua Tennis: Name changes

-In Japan, the series has always been released as Power Smash, although with the third entry, the name was expanded to Sega Professional Tennis: Power Smash.
-Even though the Sega Professional Tennis logo and name are prominently featured in all games, it only appears in the titles of the third and fourth games.
+In Japan, the series has always been released as Power Smash, although with the third main entry, the name was expanded to Sega Professional Tennis: Power Smash 3.
+Even though the Sega Professional Tennis logo and name are prominently featured in all games, they only appear in the original title of the third game (as well as the European title of the second game), with all other entries, released either beforehand or afterwards, simply titled Power Smash.

 Internationally, the first game was released as Virtua Tennis, to fall in the same brand as other Sega Sports games such as Virtua Striker.
-With the sequel, the name was changed to Tennis 2K2.
+With the sequel, the name was changed to Tennis 2K2 in North America.
 However, once Sega sold the 2K name to Take-Two Interactive, the next game was released under the original branding as Virtua Tennis 3.
 All following updates and sequels have been released under the Virtua label.

 History

 Arcade and Dreamcast

 The original game was developed for the Sega Naomi Arcade Hardware by Sega (in 2000 under the label Hitmaker) and ported to the Sega Dreamcast, Sega's home console based on the Naomi Hardware.
-The sequel, Virtua Tennis 2, brought several improvements, most notably enhanced graphics, more courts, and a female roster (consisting of 9 players) featuring such players as Serena Williams, Lindsay Davenport or Jelena Dokić.
+The sequel, Virtua Tennis 2, brought several improvements, most notably enhanced graphics, more courts, and a female roster (consisting of nine players), featuring such players as Serena Williams, Lindsay Davenport or Jelena Dokić.

-After ceasing development of video game consoles in 2001, Sega announced that they would be making games for all platforms and made a deal with THQ that allowed them to make original games based on Sega franchises for the Game Boy Advance, one of which was an adaptation of the original Virtua Tennis game.
+After ceasing development of video game consoles in 2001, Sega announced that they would be making games for all platforms, and made a deal with THQ that allowed them to make original games based on Sega franchises for the Game Boy Advance, one of which was an adaptation of the original Virtua Tennis game.

 Virtua Tennis 2 was ported to the PlayStation 2 in 2002.
 Sumo Digital was tasked with porting the game to the PlayStation Portable, which gave birth to Virtua Tennis: World Tour in 2005, an updated version of Virtua Tennis 2 that expanded the World Tour mode, but featured the smallest character roster in the series.